 - Unfavourable NZD exchange rates

-Keep in mind that as you continue on your Bitcoin journey, you will probably change your buying habits over time.
+As you continue on your Bitcoin journey, you will probably change your buying habits over time.
 A typical Bitcoin journey over several years might start on KYC exchanges, then move to Peer to Peer purchases before earning Bitcoin for work you do or even mining your own Bitcoin.

-Thanks for reading, we hope this helps you find the best place to buy Bitcoin in New Zealand.
+Thanks for reading, we hope this helps you find the best place to buy bitcoin in New Zealand.
 If you found this article useful please share with your friends.

 Further Reading & Resources

-How many Sats for NZ$100 (a Twitter bot making comparisons every 6 hours)
+How many Sats for NZ$100 (a Twitter bot making comparisons every hour)